Learning ECG Signal Features Without Backpropagation Using Linear Laws: Experimental Results

-These performance metrics are determined for both the testing and validation sets.
-The reason for this is to examine how well the LLT-generated features generalize to a new group of patients.
-The validation set contains ECG signals from the same patients as the train set, while the test set contains signals from different patients than those in the other two datasets.
-These results characterize the real-world performance of the proposed method with new, previously unseen data.
-As can be observed in Table \ref{tab:results}, the metrics are close to each other for both sets, which means that the method generalizes well to new patient data.
-This supports the conclusion that the LLT method is able to grasp the general common properties of healthy QRS complexes.
-The highest accuracy for the test set, $94.3 \%$, is reached by the SVM.
-It is also worth noting that a simple linear SVM is sufficient to reach $~90\%$ accuracy for both the testing and validation sets.
-This means that the LLT method with the new feature generation procedure, described in Eq.~\eqref{eq:transformed_features_simple}, successfully generates features that make the classes almost linearly separable in the transformed feature space.
-This is the reason why simple classifiers achieve high performance, falling within the range of current state-of-the-art methods \citep{survey}.
-An even more precise comparison can be made using the results from \cite{Kovacs_data}, where variable projection networks (VPNets) obtain the best results.
-This neural network was trained with the same database, which makes the comparison more realistic.
-The SVM total accuracy is only $2.4\%$ lower than that of the aforementioned VPNet, although the discrepancy is somewhat higher in terms of the other metrics.
+These performance metrics were calculated for both the validation and test sets to examine how well the LLT-generated features generalize to a new group of patients.
+The validation set contains ECG signals from the same patients as the training set, whereas the test set comprises signals from different patients than those in the training and validation sets.
+These results characterize the real-world performance of the proposed method on new, previously unseen data.
+As observed in Table~\ref{tab:results}, the metrics are similar for both sets, falling within the range of state-of-the-art methods \citep{survey}.

-The efficiency of the linear law transformed feature space is demonstrated by two factors.
-The testing and validation sets are considerably larger than the train set, which shows that the method can successfully grasp the multitude of underlying factors present within the data.

-Another result shows that the method effectively finds the factors that differentiate the healthy and ectopic QRS complexes, and it is related to the number of parameters in the classifiers.
-The RF and NN classifiers require a small number of parameters to fit the data, i.e., 10 estimators with 6 depth trees in the case of RF and one layer with 8 neurons for the NN.
-The fit of each simple classifier is detailed below.